6 Property haggling tips for buying your next home

 - Ask the seller to sweeten the deal

 These easy to follow steps will enable you with a bit of luck and patience to walk away with a great deal on your next home.
+Let’s have a look at each of these property haggling tips in more depth.

 Why you want to negotiate when buying a home